-- email;
+- email

-- calendar;
+- calendar

-- announcements;
+- announcements

-- course information, schedules, message boards; and
+- course information, schedules, message boards

 - group news discussion boards and chat rooms.

-It is important to sign up for a MyCarleton account as the University administration will use your MyCarleton email account to contact you in accordance with the provisions of the Freedom of Information and Protection of Privacy Act (FIPPA).
+It is important to sign up for a student computing account as the University administration will use your Carleton email account to contact you in accordance with the provisions of the Freedom of Information and Protection of Privacy Act (FIPPA).

-Once registered as a student you may sign up for your MyCarleton account.
-To sign up, please visit http://www.carleton.ca/ccs/services/accounts-passwords/student-computing-account.php.
+Once registered as a student, you may sign up for your student computing account.
+To sign up, please visit carleton.ca/ccs/ services/accounts-and-passwords/student-computing-account.